ScriptRaccoon/portfolio-website/src/data/posts/create-css-maze.md

 Creating games with pure CSS is nothing only a few "CSS wizards" can do.
 With the techniques presented in this blog post, you should be able to create your own pure CSS games as well.

 However, it should be noted that the game here is not accessible.
 In particular, keyboard navigation is not possible, and the arrows have no descriptive labels.
 You will most likely need JavaScript to accommodate this, and the same holds for other CSS games as well.
 Hence, these games are not production-ready.
 At least, they showcase the power of HTML and CSS.

+Also, the bundle size would be smaller when using JavaScript instead.
+The (uncompressed) compiled CSS code of our game is over 1000 lines long.
+The JavaScript version would be much smaller.
+This is mainly because CSS does not understand loops (yet).